-In my art there is a lot of symbols that could come off as offensive,
+In my art there are a lot of symbols that could come off as offensive,

-I am very well aware of this, as I have had it pointed out a lot of times.
+I am very well aware of this, as I have had it pointed out several times.

 But in the moment of creation that was not my intention.
 Usually my understanding